simeononsecurity/simeononsecurity.ch/content/articles/laptop-battery-life_-maximizing-performance-and-longevity/index.en.md

 ### 6\.
 Should I remove the battery when using my laptop plugged in?

-It is not necessary to remove the battery when using your laptop plugged in.
+it's not necessary to remove the battery when using your laptop plugged in.
 However, if you plan to keep your laptop plugged in for an extended period of time, removing the battery can help reduce heat generation and prolong the battery's lifespan.